07/01/2022

 5. Low waste

-The moulding process produces very little waste when compared to many other manufacturing processes.
+The injection moulding process produces very little waste when compared to many other manufacturing processes.
 Even if there is any unused or waste plastic, you can recycle it for future use.

 6. High detail